Marathon Petroleum posts bumper profit on soaring fuel prices | Headlines

 Marathon Petroleum posts bumper profit on soaring fuel prices

-Marathon Petroleum smashed quarterly profit estimates on Tuesday, the latest U.S. refiner to benefit from a surge in fuel prices sparked by tight capacity and low inventories.
+Marathon Petroleum smashed quarterly profit estimates on Tuesday, the latest U.S. refiner to benefit from a surge in fuel prices due to strong demand and tight supplies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)